 When it comes to building your own marketplace, think about where and how this platform will fit into your overall goals and strategies.

-An online marketplace should consist of all sorts of offerings, becoming a one-stop shop for tourists to book and pay for their accommodation, tours and activities.
-Your goal should be to create a strong network of suppliers, who are one of your key stakeholders, and allow them to bundle their offers to create a complete experience that is still customisable.
+An online marketplace should become a one-stop shop for tourists to book their accommodation, tours and activities.
+Your goal should be to create a strong network of suppliers, who are one of your key stakeholders, and allow them to bundle their offers to create a complete experience that can still be customized.

 Get connected with other local tourism companies and start with a simple networking meeting.
 Get to know what other businesses are struggling with, and how your marketplace can fill that need.
 Brainstorm ideas and solutions to mutually benefit each other.